 2 chief executive officers of community college districts, who shall be selected by the Chief Executive Officers of the California Community Colleges

-2 community college faculty members, who shall be selected by The Academic Senate
+2 community college faculty members, who shall be selected by the Academic Senate for California Community Colleges

 1 chief business officer, who shall be selected by the Association of Chief Business Officers